-A Muslim gravesite has been defaced for the second time within the past two weeks at a cemetery in Evergreen Park.
+More information has been released about a Muslim gravesite that was defaced for the second time in two weeks at a cemetery in Evergreen Park.

 This is the second time the same gravesite has been defaced within the past two weeks.

 On Aug.
-16, a Muslim man discovered someone had written “Raghaed Killer” on his father’s tombstone, Evergreen Park Police Lt.
-Peter Donovan said at the time.
+16, a Muslim man discovered someone had written “Raghaed Killer” [sic] on his father’s tombstone, Donovan said at the time.

 While some Islamic groups have labeled the incident a hate crime, detectives have not yet come to the same conclusion, Donovan said, adding that street gang symbols also were drawn on the tombstone with what appeared to be a black marker.